Mare & Foal Care Solutions

 Learn more

-Recommended for the essential treatment of roundworms (ascarids) in foals 4 to 6 months old and 1 month post-weaning.
+Recommended for the essential treatment of roundworms (ascarids) in foals 4 to 6 months old.

 When: Deworm at 4 months